 For some reason the ears turned out bigger than Poca (same hook, same pattern, same yarn!)…hm.
 My shoe size changed with each pregancy, I really hope my gauge doesn’t change with this one!

-(Remember, you can get ALL my patterns for one low yearly fee if you join my All Access Pass.
-It equals less than $3 per month, a bit of a no-brainer!
-Join today and download all the things!)
+(Remember, you can get ALL my patterns for one low yearly OR MONTHLY fee if you join my All Access Pass, the ENDLESS BUNDLE!
+Join today and download ALL THE THINGS!)

 CROCHET PANDA BEAR ADD-ON – FREE CROCHET PATTERN